CNF Neurodevelopmental Disabilities (NDD) Summer Research Scholarship

-The Child Neurology Foundation announces the availability of (1) one summer clinical research scholarship for a first- or second-year U.S. or Canadian medical student who has an interest in training as a child neurologist.
+Each year, the CNF offers one summer clinical research scholarship for a first- or second-year U.S. or Canadian medical student who has an interest in training as a child neurologist.
+The award is made for clinical research focused in the field of neurodevelopmental disabilities in children to be conducted under the direction of a child neurology/NDD subspecialist during summer break.
 The selected applicant will receive a $3,500 scholarship to support his or her research project.
-The application deadline is April 1, 2017.

-- mentor contact information (name, title, email, phone, address)
+- A cover letter with complete applicant contact information (name, email, phone, address), mentor contact information (name, title, email, phone, address), project title

 - The hypothesis to be tested